csdiehl16/repo-visualizer/README.md

 - Scales circle sizes logarithmically based on file size (2px - 15px)
 - Colors files by extension using GitHub's language color scheme
 - Displays file names with rotation for readability
+- Updates dynamically when new repositories are loaded

 ## Color Coding